Course ObjectiveAim of this course is to make you able to understand organizational

 the first lecture of the course.

-Recommended background knowledgeBachelor’s level understanding of management and organizations.
+Recommended background knowledgeBachelor’s level understanding of organizations and management.

 |Language of Tuition||English|